 Please use the Enterprise Prior Authorization List (EPAL) to see what services do require authorization on Advance Notification and Plan Resources > under Plan Requirement Resources – Medica Healthcare and Preferred Care Partners Prior Authorization Requirements.

 Patient Discharge or Request Authorization for Transition

-Contact us via phone or fax to initiate patient discharge or to request authorization for transition to AIR and LTAC.
+To initiate member discharge or to request authorization for transition to AIR and LTAC, call

 WellMed and Utilization Management

-Prior authorization requests for Preferred Care Partners members can be done online at eprg.wellmed.net or by fax at 866-322-7276.
+Prior authorization requests for Preferred Care Partners members assigned to a Primary Care Physicians belonging to Preferred Care Partners Medical Group (PCPMG) may be done online at eprg.wellmed.net or by fax at 866-322- 7276.

 Simple Referral Process

-- You can request a referral for one or multiple visits.
+- You may request a referral for one or multiple visits.